 BRING IT TO LIFE Can't make it to Intense?
-Why not organise an action-packed night at your HQ using the activities in this issue (see page 83).
+Why not organise an actionpacked night at your hut using the activities in this issue (see page 83).
 Alternatively, you could book a night away at one of the Scout Activity Centres, with options for all budgets (see page 58 for inspiration).
 For more details of what's on offer, go to scoutactivitycentres.org.uk.
 11 SEPTEMBER Intense, Woodhouse Park Scout Activity Centre, Almondsbury, South Gloucestershire Intense is an action-packed weekend with two nights of entertainment, traditional campfires and plenty of on site activities including leap of faith, climbing and crate stacking.
-Are you ready to get intense? intense.uk.net 26-27 SEPTEMBER Scottish National Scout Regatta, Lochgoilhead National Activity Centre, Scotland An event for Scouts, Explorers, Network and leaders.
-It is about taking part, having fun, socialising, making new friends and getting on the water.
-Email: neil@lochgoilhead.org.uk; Tel: 01301703 217
+Are you ready to get intense? intense.uk.net 26-27 SEPTEMBER Scottish National Scout Regatta, Lochgoilhead National Activity Centre An event for Scouts, Explorers, Network and Leaders.
+It's all about taking part, having fun, socialising, making new friends and getting on the water.
+To find out more, email: neil@ lochgoilhead.org.uk or call 01301 703 217.

-CHECKLIST

-Run the Welcome to A Million Hands introduction activities.

-Set up a forum in your section to give your

-Group a voice at YouShape 2016.

-tinyurl.com/nrs6wys

-Watch WeShape, this year's AGM, when it is live streamed on Saturday 12 September: head to scouts.org. uk/weshape to watch the events unfold.

-Reserve your place on the Media and Communications workshop on 3 October in South Wales. tinyurl.com/ofoane3

-OTHER DATES

-5 September

-Braemar Highland Gathering, Braemar, Scotland

-The Royal Family's favourite Highland Games return to the Highland town of Braemar. braemargathering.org

-23 September

-Yom Kippur, global

-Yom Kippur (the Day of Atonement) is the holiest day of the year for the Jewish people.

-23-24 September

-Eid-ul-Adha. nationwide

-Eid-ul-Adha remembers the prophet Ibrahim's willingness to sacrifice his son when God ordered him to
+CHECKLIST Run the Welcome to A Million Hands introduction activities.
+Set up a forum in your section to give your Group a voice at YouShape 2016. tinyurl.com/nrs6wys Reserve your place on the Media and Communications workshop on 3 October in South Wales. tinyurl.com/ofoane3 OTHER DATES 5 September Braemar Highland Gathering, Braemar, Scotland The Royal Family's favourite Highland Games return to the Highland town of Braemar. braemargathering.org 6-13 September Aviva Tour of Britain, nationwide Pro cyclists power their way across the nation in search of two-wheeled glory. tourofbritain.co.uk 23 September Yom Kippur, global Yom Kippur (the Day of Atonement) is the holiest day of the year for the Jewish people.
+23-24 September Eid-ul-Adha, nationwide Eid-ul-Adha remembers the prophet Ibrahim's willingness to sacrifice his son when God ordered him to.

 Unity's unique insurance is designed for your Scouting adventure Whatever you need protecting, from buildings, equipment and minibuses to travel and fundraising events, you'll get the cover you need.
 For peace of mind, let Unity (Scout Insurance Services) look after all your Scout insurance.
-Contact: 0345 040 7703 scoutinsurance.co.uk
+Contact: 0345 040 7703 scoutinsurance.co.uk Authorised and regulated by the Financial Conduct Authority, FRN 312976.
+Unity Insurance Services is a trading name of Scout Insurance Services Limited.

+The official insurance broker of The Scout Association

 OCTOBER

 3-11 OCTOBER

 Scout Community Week, nationwide

-Sign up now to change the world and take part in A Million Hands, a groundbreaking community initiative designed to tackle dementia, disability, mental wellbeing and clean water and sanitation in association with our selected charity partners.
+Sign up to change the world and take part in A Million Hands, a national initiative designed to tackle dementia, disability, mental wellbeing and clean water and sanitation for all in association with our selected charity partners. amillionhands.org.uk

-\wedge BRING IT TO LIFE Head to the A Million Hands website and sign up to register your interest and receive the resource pack.
+BRING IT TO LIFE Head to the A Million Hands website and sign up to register your interest and download the resource pack.
 This will help you to design your Programme for the months ahead and start working your way through the five stages of the Community Impact Staged Activity Badge.
-Let's change the world together! scouts.org.uk/amillionhands 17-18 OCTOBER Jamboree On The Air/Jamboree On The Internet (JOTA/JOTI), Gilwell Park, London Each year over a million Scouts 'get together' during JOTA-JOTI.
+Let's change the world together! scouts.org.uk/amillionhands 17-18 OCTOBER Jamboree On The Air/Jamboree On The Internet (JOTA/JOTI).
+Gilwell Park Each year over a million Scouts 'get together' during JOTA-JOTI.
 All sections are invited to use our specialist amateur radio station and website to communicate with Scouts and Guides during the international Jamboree. jotajoti.info